[What follows is from a small 12-page pamphlet distributed with The Wyld Hunt. The rest of the rule book can be found here.]

 Play begins with the lowest rolling player and goes clockwise around the table.

-As always, one a Waylay is in play any character can encounter it.
+As always, on[c]e a Waylay is in play any character can encounter it.

 Arcadia: The Wyld Hunt can also be played by a single player with only a few minor changes to the rules.
 (But just remember, it isn’t fair to build up a character through solo play and then pit him against an unsuspecting, inexperienced opponent.)
 Play 10 Leagues per Quest instead of the normal five.
 Additionally, select the least convenient Base Camp, Treasure Leagues and objective Leagues for the Quest.